 So is it OK?
-Absolutely yes, only if you are fully prepared with your notes and every stuff related to board exam.
+Absolutely yes, only if you are fully prepared with your notes and every stuff related to the board exam.
 Use your last 3 months in reading or practicing those notes and not collecting them.
-Last 3 months are judgment months, and the students who are preparing for board exam from the beginning of 12th class uses this time with great strategies, and they successfully get the 90+ percentage in board exams result.
+The last 3 months are judgment months, and the students who are preparing for the board exam from the beginning of the 12th class uses this time with great strategies, and they successfully get the 90+ percentage in board exams result.

 So by using the last 3 months in a very great and smart way, you can achieve a good percentage in 12th class.
 I will give you the tips in my points below, how to prepare for board exams in the last 3 months.

 Yes, the evaluation process is a manual process in which some government and private teachers are hired to check and evaluate your answer sheets and those teachers evaluate more than 40+ copies in 6 hours, so there are chances of mistake.
 Either in a good way or a bad one.

 Read the full process and tips to prevent you from evaluation process for CBSE Board.

 11 Tips To Score More Than 90% Marks In 10th 12th Board Exam

 As I stated above that, it is all up to your hard work from the beginning of 12th class that whether you score more than 70% or 80% or 90% marks in the board exam.
 Now here are my tips and suggestions to score a good percentage in your class which are the outcome of my case study while teaching my students for 6 years.